Niira Radia: Kidnapping of son

 On 28 April 2003 Rao Dheeraj Singh, Radia's former business partner, was arrested by Delhi Police for allegedly kidnapping Niira Radia's teenage son.
 The police also searched Singh's office and took away all files in his possession relating to Radia's business dealings.
 Singh was charged under Indian Penal Code Sections 364A, 365, 307, 120B/34.
 Singh spent nearly a year and a half in jail before lawyer RK Anand filed bail for him.
 In 2011 Singh gave an interview to a media channel in which he portrayed the kidnapping charge against him as the outcome of a business rivalry between him and Radia.
 Radia's son filed contempt of court charges against Singh as the case against him was still pending.

 Biography by RK Anand

-In May 2011 Radia filed a defamation suit against lawyer RK Anand for his book titled Close Encounters of Niira Radia and described as an unauthorized "tell all" biography about Niira Radia and her activities as a corporate lobbyist.
-Radia demanded ₹1 crore (₹10 million) as damages, alleging that Anand had revealed "privileged communications" between a lawyer and a client.
+In May 2011 Radia filed a defamation suit against lawyer RK Anand for his book titled Close Encounters of Niira Radia and described as an unauthorised "tell all" biography about Niira Radia and her activities as a corporate lobbyist.
+Radia demanded ₹10 million (₹10 million) as damages, alleging that Anand had revealed "privileged communications" between a lawyer and a client.

 Delhi High Court stayed the release and circulation of the book, originally slated for a launch in June 2011.